wp-plugins/wordpress-bootstrap-css/readme.txt

 Normalize CSS: http://necolas.github.com/normalize.css/

-== Installation ==
+== Frequently Asked Questions ==

+= How can I install the plugin? =

-This plugin should install as any other Wordpress.org respository plugin.
+This plugin should install as any other WordPress.org respository plugin.

 1. Browse to Plugins -> Add Plugin
 1. Search: Wordpress Bootstrap CSS